Thursday, December 29, 2011

-The original issue of this collection on CD sounded like shit, which is really a shame.
-Extreme liberties were taken with the placement of instruments in the stereo field.
+The original issue of this collection on CD was handled poorly which is really a shame.
+Extreme liberties were taken with the stereo mix.
 Some tracks sound as if they have been presented in duophonic format (transferring the mono master to two separate channels, boosting the low end frequencies in one channel and emphasizing the high treble frequencies in the other) which further kills the listening experience.

 The 2002 ABKCO reissues are an improvement, though audiophiles are advised to hunt down the London Records CD version (available in Europe and Japan prior to 1997) as it has the best sound of all digital releases.

 Naturally, Mick has long since disavowed this material, calling it "rubbish".